 Start with your scraps.
 Start the bottom of the pile out with some dry scraps, such as dry grass clippings, dry leaves, and even some cut up twigs and plant stems.
 This will keep the “wet” waste (like fruit and veggie scraps) from becoming too moist on the bottom of the bin at the start of your process.
 Continue tossing organic matter into the compost bin as you go along.

 Avoid weeds and seeds.
-If you pull up a big bunch of weeds with forming seedpods and put them in your compost, there’s a good chance those seeds will survive you’ll be soon fertilizing your garden with weeds again.
+If you pull up a big bunch of weeds with forming seedpods and put them in your compost, you risk those seeds surviving and fertilizing your garden with weeds again.
 Unless you’re sure your compost pile is maintaining a very hot “cooking” temperature in the middle, I’d avoid throwing weeds in there.
 If you can, burn the weeds and put the ash in your compost.
 Or simply create another compost pile for them, which won’t be used in the garden.

 Turn and aerate.
 Some people say you can leave a compost pile alone, but I personally think you’ll get better results if you turn it regularly.
-Many commercial composters have a hand crank so you can just turn it round and round.
+Many compost bins on the market have a hand crank so you can just turn it round and round.
 Wooden slat bins are built best in pairs, so you can shift the contents from one side to the other.
-Airing out your compost helps keep an aerobic environment, because if compost gets too compacted, it becomes anaerobic and the good bugs and microbes won’t thrive.
+Airing out your compost helps keep an aerobic environment, because if compost gets too compacted, it becomes anaerobic (no oxygen) and the good bugs and microbes won’t thrive.
 Turning your compost also prevents the growth of mildew.
 You should strive to turn your compost about once a week, but it’s not a big deal if you can only manage it every two or three weeks.
 If worse comes to worse and you’re too busy to turn it for months on end, don’t worry, it will still survive!

 Monitor moisture.
 You want your pile to be neither too wet nor too dry.
-If you have an outdoor bin and it’s been raining cats and dogs, consider covering it with a tarp so it doesn’t get waterlogged.
-And if it’s the dead of summer and your veggie scraps turning crispy, spray some water on it to keep it moist.
+If you have an outdoor bin and it’s been raining cats and dogs, consider covering your compost with a tarp so it doesn’t get waterlogged.
+And if it’s the dead of summer and your veggie scraps turning crispy, spray some water on the compost pile to keep it moist.

 Time to harvest your compost!
 At some point you’ll notice that a lot of what were once recognizable food scraps are now crumbly, black soil.
 The smell should be pleasant and earthy — that’s how you know your compost is cooked.
 My favorite way to harvest finished compost is to use a homemade sifter, gather up the crumbly compost for the garden, and throw the twiggy, unfinished parts back into the pile for further decay.
 Of course, if sifting isn’t your cup of tea, just stop adding new scraps to your pile and within a month or two it should all be perfectly suitable for the garden.
 This is why a two or three bin system is ideal.